QSD-Group/EXPOsan/exposan/pou_disinfection/README.rst

 References
 ----------
 ..
-[1] Elijah et al., Assessing the relative sustainability of point-of-use water disinfection technologies for off-grid communities.
-In Prep._
+[1] Elijah et al., Assessing the relative sustainability of point-of-use water disinfection technologies for off-grid communities. *In Prep*.